Ohio Veterans Benefits & Disabled Veterans Benefits

 Ohio War Orphans Scholarship

-Available to children of deceased or severely disabled Ohio wartime veterans.
-The student must be enrolled as a fulltime time undergraduate pursuing an associate or bachelor’s degree at an eligible Ohio college or university.
+This scholarship is offered to qualifying children of deceased or severely disabled Ohio wartime veterans.
+The student must be enrolled as a full time undergraduate pursuing an associate or bachelor’s degree at an eligible Ohio college or university.
 Ohio residency is required.

 Find colleges in Ohio with our School Finder.
 Use the filters to sort schools by state.